 For example, local communities may be more important to manufacturers than consulting firms.
 Operations in manufacturing facilities may pollute the surrounding community and, therefore, demand a higher degree of responsibility.

-Then, some stakeholders affect the company directly.
-Meanwhile, others influence indirectly.
+Then, some stakeholders affect the company directly, while others influence it indirectly.
 For example, employees, management, shareholders, customers, and suppliers directly impact the company.

 Another example is the government.
 Economic policies may have an indirect effect on firms.
 For example, the government raises interest rates.